cryostatio/cryostat-operator/README.md

 `kubectl` on whichever OpenShift cluster is configured with the local client.
 `make uninstall` destroys the CRDs and undoes the setup.

-`make deploy` will deploy the operator in the current namespace.
+`make deploy` will deploy the operator in the default namespace (`container-jfr-operator-system`). `make DEPLOY_NAMESPACE=foo-namespace deploy` can be used to deploy to an arbitrary namespace named `foo-namespace`.
+For a convenient shorthand, use `make DEPLOY_NAMESPACE=$(oc project -q) deploy` to deploy to the currently active OpenShift project namespace.
+`make undeploy` will likewise remove the operator, and also uses the `DEPLOY_NAMESPACE` variable.
 This also respects the `IMAGE_TAG` environment variable, so that different versions of the operator can be easily deployed.
-`make undeploy` will likewise remove the operator from the current namespace.

 `make run` can be used to run the operator controller manager as a process on your local development machine and observing/interacting with your cluster.